 In fact, if at the beginning of the project it is dominated by cheap preparatory and other “initial” works and S-curve has a small growth rate, in the middle of a project the largest and most expensive scope of work is carried out, resulting in the fact that S-curve has the greatest growth rate.
 As the project progresses and the main volumes are gradually completed, the growth rate of S-curve falls.

 As a result, S-curve comes to a total planned maximum, reflecting the planned total cost of the project.
-In terms of earned value such value is also called the “budget for completion”.
+In terms of earned value, such value is also called the “budget for completion”.

 That’s how the project should be developed according to the plan.
 However, as it is known in real life there are always some variations.
 Consider them.

 Let’s suppose that a project is behind schedule, and the actual cost of work is the planned one.
-Then by choosing any reporting date on the graph and constructing a curve of the earned value and actual costs (also cumulative) we’ll see the following picture:
+Then by choosing any reporting date on the graph and constructing a curve of the earned value and actual costs (also cumulative), we’ll see the following picture:

 As can be seen from the graph, the curves of planned and earned values and actual costs clearly reflect the status of the project at the reporting date in terms of underdevelopment of the budget and overruns of funds.
 What do we see?
-Sometimes the planned cost of executed works is “not up” to the desired level, while the actual costs of the project is already significantly higher than the planned.
+Sometimes the planned cost of executed works is “not up” to the desired level, while the actual costs of the project are already significantly higher than the planned.

 Note that the already familiar indicators of deviation from schedule and cost variances are also visible on this chart:

-Moreover, the reflection of time delay of the project is added to the monetary indicators of deviations: Δt shows how much the project is behind the plan in time.
+Moreover, the reflection of the time delay of the project is added to the monetary indicators of deviations: Δt shows how much the project is behind the plan in time.